 Volunteers play a large role in infrastructure removal and habitat restoration which improves wildlife habitat and visitor experience on the Reserve.
 Volunteers are expected to work three full days in the field on an assigned project which may include removing fence posts, barb wire, or old buildings.
 Work is primarily outdoors, resulting in exposure to sun, rain, mud, wind, pollen and other airborne irritants, bugs, and wildlife.
 Work on the American Prairie Reserve is physically demanding in nature; requiring hiking, sitting on the ground, standing, and lifting of up to 25lb.

 Our Volunteer Work Safari is a fun, challenging and rewarding five day prairie adventure that gives volunteers the chance to meet and work with incredible people while surrounded by incredible scenery.
 This is an excellent opportunity to connect to, explore and experience the prairie landscape hands on.
 Volunteers spend all day in the field allowing for ample time to observe prairie flora and fauna.
 Our knowledgeable Reserve team guide volunteers through the landscape teaching volunteers how to land snorkel (take the time to savor aspects of nature we ordinarily don’t see or pay attention to).
-We hope you join us on our next Volunteer Work Safari.
+We hope you join us on our next Volunteer Work Safari in 2016.

 LandMARK Citizen Science Program